CyrilJl/TimeFiller/docs/source/insights.rst

 ``preprocessing``
 ~~~~~~~~~~~~~~~~~
-A function for preprocessing the data before imputation, such as scaling or normalization.
+A function for preprocessing data before imputation, such as scaling or normalization.
 It accepts
 any scikit-learn transformer with ``fit_transform`` and ``inverse_transform`` methods, allowing for
 easy integration of standard preprocessing steps.
-You could integrate preprocessing directly into the
+While preprocessing could be integrated directly
-pipeline passed to the ``estimator``, but it would be applied repeatedly, and only to submatrices of the dataset.
+into the pipeline passed to the ``estimator``, doing so would repeatedly apply the transformation
+only to submatrices of the dataset.
+In this approach, ``fit_transform`` is applied to the entire
+dataset before imputation, and ``inverse_transform`` is used afterward to revert the data to its
+original space.

 .. code-block:: python